You all know the drill.

 The parents get on the plane and they are flying first class and drinking while the kids are back in coach.
 Finally, these parents are doing something I totally agree with.

-I missed the part where after Kevin discovers he is alone he unknowingly goes through his brother’s PORN STASH.
+I missed the part when I was a kid where after Kevin discovers he is alone he unknowingly goes through his brother’s PORN STASH.
 Whaaat?

 The mother FINALLY realizes she left Kevin.
 After worrying about whether or not she turned off the coffee pot, locked the front door and if she closed up the garage.
 “I knew something was off…”

-That dad doesn’t seem to feel even the least bit sad/worried about his son being left home alone.
+That dad doesn’t seem phased that his son was left behind.
 Why is it only the mom who feels like a turd, exactly?

 Why don’t the police seem even slightly alarmed about the prospect of a child being left home alone??
-Now a days, there might be a multi- unit response, CPS would be there within, like, six minutes and the movie would be over.
+Now a days, CPS would be there within, like, six minutes and the movie would be over.

 That husband didn’t even bother to offer to sleep at the airport and let the wife go back to wherever they were staying.
 “Lol, see ya later, hun.”